Code-Institute-Submissions/choco-design/README.md

 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

+* Google Fonts

+Google fonts were used to import the 'Thasadith', 'Commissioner' and 'Euphoria Script' fonts into the style.css file which is used on all pages throughout the project.

 ## Credits

 ### Media
+-
 * All banner images are licence free and downloaded from [Unsplash.com](https://unsplash.com/)

 ### Acknowledgements